-This Guidance, published in December 2021, will help schemes make initial progress with their dashboards preparations by deciding how to match and improve data accuracy.
+This Guidance, published in December 2021 and updated in August 2022, will help schemes make initial progress with their dashboards preparations by deciding how to match and improve data accuracy.

 As we learn more, supplemental guidance will be published, for example following beta testing of the dashboards ecosystem.